firoorg/firo/doc/README.md

 Unpack the files into a directory and run:

-- `bin/zcoin-qt` (GUI) or
+- `bin/verticalcoin-qt` (GUI) or
 - `bin/zcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run zcoin-qt.exe.
+Unpack the files into a directory, and then run verticalcoin-qt.exe.

 ### OS X